Abdelrahman-7gab/SELD/README.md

 1. Download Dataset from https://zenodo.org/record/5476980
 (make sure the dataset version is 1.2 as this is the version that provides metadata for the evaluation dataset)

 2. Preprocess Data with batch_feature_extracion.py in https://github.com/sharathadavanne/seld-dcase2021
+the extracted features and labels should be in folders with these names: seld_features_labels/DCASE2021/feat_label

 in my experience the feature extractor in the code is not working properly and the code is better used with the above extractor.
 (since the batch feature extractor linked above was made before the dcase competition it doesn't encounter for the metadata of the evaluation dataset
 (metadata_eval) that's why I suggest running only dev mode in the batch_feature_extracion.py line 6 should be :